Amuck!

 Amuck!
-(Alla ricerca del piacere) is an Italian giallo film written and directed by Silvio Amadio.
+(Alla ricerca del piacere) is a 1972 Italian giallo film written and directed by Silvio Amadio.

 Plot

 Greta, a beautiful blonde American, is hired as the new secretary to Richard Stuart, a famous novelist who lives on an island near Venice with his wife Eleanora.
 Sally, the previous secretary, had disappeared without a trace.
 Unbeknownst to Richard and Eleanora, Greta has taken the job in order to investigate the disappearance of her lover, Sally.

 Greta learns that Sally was accidentally killed in the heat of passion during one of the kinky sex games the Stuarts hold in their mansion occasionally; a hulking man-brute named Rocco lost control and strangled the girl.
 The bizarre couple then kills their butler when he attempts to blackmail them over the incident.
 All that remains is for Greta to be disposed of, then the crimes will never be uncovered.
 Eleanora lures Greta into a three-way private orgy with Rocco and herself, in an attempt to get the easily excited Rocco to repeat his careless crime of passion one last time.